opendocsg/pdf2md-web/README.md

-# PDF-To-Markdown Converter
+# pdf2md Web

-Javascript tool to parse PDF files and convert them into Markdwon format.
-Online version at http://pdf2md.morethan.io!
+Web-based tool to parse PDF files and convert them into Markdown.
+Not hosted yet.

-## Major Changes

-- **Apr 2017** - 0.1: Initial Release

-## Contribute

-Use the [issue tracker](https://github.com/jzillmann/pdf-to-markdown/issues) and/or open [pull requests](https://github.com/jzillmann/pdf-to-markdown/pulls)!

 #### Useful Build Commands